anthcp-infocom/Pydalio/README.md

 This code supports OpenShift YAML "validation" but the source openapi info for OpenShift 3.11 appears to have errors from a validation perspective. e.g OpenShift 3.11 Route object has "status" as not optional.
 Anyway I have fixed it here and v4.6 is fine.

-There is no reason why it could be used on K8s alone but my focus at the moment is OpenShift 3.11 & 4.6 as it pays the bills.
+Will add in K8s versions on demand but my focus at the moment is OpenShift 3.11 & 4.6 as it pays the bills.

 I have a few more ideas on Pydalio's development...
 1. Add Openshift K8s Rest code so you can create and delete K8s objects as part of a pipeline.